Oakland, Florida is a small town of about 3,500 people located just west of Winter Garden.

 Oakland began to boom when the Orange Belt Railroad came through town in the 1880s to serve the booming citrus industry.

 It was a narrow gauge railway that ran from Sanford to St. Petersburg.
 The biggest shareholder in that railroad was Peter Demens.

-He named St. Pete after his hometown in Russia.
+He ended up running the railroad to St. Petersburg, naming the city after his hometown in Russia.

 The great freezes of 1894 and 1895 killed most of the citrus groves, and the railroads had nothing more to ship.

 Then along came a fire in the late 1890's that destroyed most of the downtown.

-Most people who live in this town don't want to go back the booming old days in Oakland.
+Most people who live in this town don't want to go back to the booming old days in Oakland.

 It is primarily a residential community, and the residents prefer the quiet serenity that now prevails.